 Another great tool for soothing the overnight eczema itch are scratch mittens for both adults and children.
 Scratch mittens not only protect the skin from intense scratching, but can protect against certain allergens or irritants that may be triggering your eczema.

-If your little one is suffering from daytime or overnight eczema itch, make sure to check out these ScratchMeNot Flip Mitten Sleeves for Babies and Children.
+If your little one is suffering from daytime or overnight eczema itch, make sure to check out these ScratchSleeves.
 These mittens have been a lifesaver for so many parents with little ones suffering from itchy eczema.
-They are easy to put on, stay put and best of all – the mittens fold open for play with the sleeves in place.

-Another great option is pajamas that include anti-scratch mittens like this One-Piece Footed Pajama for Kids or these Scratch Mittens Pajama Top or Footed Pajama Pants for older children.
+Another great option for kids are pajamas that include anti-scratch mittens like this One-Piece Footed Pajama for Kids or these Scratch Mittens Pajama Top or Footed Pajama Pants for older children.
 These pajamas essentially prevent overnight scratching, which can help your child’s eczema heal and protect their skin from further irritation.

 Have you looked into both wet and dry wrapping?
 They can work wonders on dry, itchy skin and when worn overnight can give you comfort all night long.
 Both these methods use a rich moisturizer mixed with bandages or wraps to allow the emollients to permeate the skin.
 With dry wraps, which is a bit easier and less messy, you wear a dry layer of clothing over the emollient for at least two hours, but hopefully overnight for better results.
 With wet wrapping, which is a bit more intense, but can provide quick results, you wear a layer of damp clothing over the eczema and a dry later on top of that.
 Many eczema sufferers have found relief with these methods.